This is the latest installment of our “Ask Wealthsimple” series, where our financial guru Dave Nugent helps you navigate the world of investing.

 Investment accounts are for longer-term investments.
 There's risk involved in them, and one thing that decreases risk is time.
 An emergency fund should be there if you need it.

 It’s a good rule of thumb that if you’re going to need money within three years, keep it in either cash or cash equivalent.
 Some people think a checking account is a smart place to park that cash.
 But you earn no interest.
 That's where a good savings account — where you’ll actually be earning a little bit on your money — comes in.
-Of course, I'm partial to our product, Wealthsimple Smart Savings, because you'll be earning a pretty high rate.
+Of course, I'm partial to our product, Wealthsimple Save, because you'll be earning a pretty high rate.

 OK.
 So when I have my emergency fund in savings, am I done?
 Do I ever have to put more money into savings again?